What the Smartest Investors Know About Costco Stock

 *Stock Advisor returns as of January 9, 2023

-Demitri Kalogeropoulos has positions in Costco Wholesale.
-The Motley Fool has positions in and recommends Costco Wholesale, Target, and Walmart.
-The Motley Fool recommends Tractor Supply.
+Reuben Gregg Brewer has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Costco Wholesale and Walmart.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.